Ann Gloag: Manston Airport

 The trade union Unite said it would challenge the way the consultation on closure was conducted.
 Sir Roger Gale, Member of Parliament for Thanet North, described Gloag's actions as an act of "corporate vandalism".

 As of 2016, Gale and pressure groups including Save Manston Airport and Why Not Manston? continue to campaign for the reopening of the airport and have opposed alternative uses.
 In May 2014, Prime Minister David Cameron, in answer to a question from Gale in the Houses of Commons, stated that the future of Manston was the responsibility of the airport owner, but the Government was in negotiation with Gloag.
-In July 2017 planning inspectors rejected an appeal stating that the site was protected for aviation use under EC4 regulations.
+In July 2017, planning inspectors rejected an appeal stating that the site was protected for aviation use under EC4 regulations.

 Personal life

 Gloag has owned Beaufort Castle near Inverness since 1995, and Kinfauns Castle, near Perth since 2004.
-She has attempted to block off private access at Kinfauns, on 12 June 2007, a court ruled that she was legally entitled to bar the public from an area of woodland in the grounds of Kinfauns Castle.
+She has attempted to block off private access at Kinfauns.
+On 12 June 2007, a court ruled that she was legally entitled to bar the public from an area of woodland in the grounds of Kinfauns Castle.

 Gloag's ex-husband, Robin, father of her late son, Jonathan, was killed in a car crash on 6 December 2007.
-Their 28-year-old son, Jonathan, hanged himself in Deuchny Wood in 1999.
+Gloag also faced earlier, personal tragedy with the loss of her and Robin’s son, Jonathan, to suicide in 1999.
 In 1990, Gloag married David McCleary, a widower and a successful owner of multiple businesses, who was previously an organist and minister at the local Church of the Nazarene.

 A member of the Church of the Nazarene, Gloag founded the Freedom From Fistula Foundation.
 After meeting Adam Friedman, she became executive producer of Shout Gladi Gladi, a documentary film explaining the medical and social issues surrounding obstetric fistula in Africa.
 She also supports international aid charities and has adopted a Kenyan boy, Peter, now aged 30, as well as a 6-year-old Kenyan grandson.

 On 20 January 2023, the BBC reported that, together with her husband and two other family members, Gloag had been charged with criminal offences involving human trafficking.
 She disputed the charges.
+In October 2024, the Crown Office and Procurator Fiscal Service announced that the charges against all four defendants had been dropped and no further action would be taken.

 Awards and recognitions

-Gloag was made a Dame Commander of the Order of the British Empire in the 2019 New Year Honours list.
-Gloag, who was made an OBE in 2004, received her damehood in recognition of her business and charitable work in the UK and overseas.
+Gloag was appointed a Dame Commander of the Order of the British Empire (DBE) in the 2019 New Year Honours list for services to business and to philanthropy; she had previously been appointed Officer of the Order of the British Empire (OBE) in the 2004 Birthday Honours for charitable services.